 With the addition of a 3rd child in our midst, Jesse and I have been re-evaluating our decision to live where we do.
 We love the charm that our historic home provides, but you know what else I love?
 Closet space, something people did not believe in back around World War 2, apparently!

 Also, as much as I’ve paired down our “stuff” for Baby #3, let’s face it– babies still take up room.
 We opted for a mini crib/sidecar co-sleeper situation that we DIY hacked ourselves, a small changing table that also holds all of his cloth diapers, clothes and blankets, a fold up bassinet for the living room (that will make way for a small fold up bouncy seat when the time comes) and a small swing that can fold out of sight.
 And this still feels like a lot!
+The mattress and the blanket occupied most of the space, and unlike what’s written in most blanket reviews, this one certainly occupied more than it should have.

 My two older boys are also bigger and taller than average, and on days where they can’t play outside, it sounds like a circus in here!
 Our house is pier and beam, and when the boys are running inside, the floor trembles violently, like an earthquake!
 My once 4 and 2 year old are now 6 and 4, and this fact alone has made me feel cramped for space sometimes!